 And that remains true.
 If you've got little time to keep track of stocks, this really is the best investment advice around.
 It's not perfect -- after all, you might be asking, "Which index fund?"
 And then you'd want to specify certain characteristics, such as:

 And they are out there.
 They take a bit of work to find (more than can be summed up in four words), but Motley Fool Champion Funds uncovers market-beating funds.
-So far, nearly 90% of the mutual funds that Fool fund advisor Shannon Zimmerman has recommended are beating their benchmarks, earning 27% returns, compared with 19% for the yardsticks over the same time period.
+So far, about 80% of the mutual funds that Fool fund advisor Shannon Zimmerman has recommended are beating their benchmarks, earning 34% returns, compared with 20% for their yardsticks over the same time period.

 You can do just fine by sticking to an index fund, but you can do even better with a managed fund that adheres to the same principles that make the index fund so hard to beat -- but that also has exceptional management.
 Click here to learn more.